Skip to content

 If the trade mark for your business meets the above criteria, it is likely possible to register it.
 You can choose a word, sound, logo, colour or any combination of these.

 If you design a trade mark and find it already on the register in a similar form, you have some options.
 You may decide to change your branding or design to be unique.
-However, you can also request permission to use the trade mark from the registered owner.
-You can then obtain a letter of consent and submit this with your application.
+However, you can also request permission to use the trade mark from the registered owner to avoid a potential challenge.
+Older registrations can also be removed from the register if the owner is no longer using the mark.

 Registration protects your trade mark within the business goods and service areas you choose in your application.
 These areas are known as classes, and there are 45 classes of goods and services to choose from.
 Your trade mark will only have protection concerning your selected classes.
 A trade mark application typically costs around £170 for a standard application, but can cost more depending on how many classes you wish to select to register your trade mark within.